top of page

 INDONESIA

-Men primarily handle most tasks in mango production and fruit fly management but are much less involved in fruit bagging and protein bait use.
-Women are more involved in harvesting, sorting, and post-harvest processes like selling, though their roles vary by region, with some contributing to fruit bagging and monitoring.
-Limited access to formal training may mean that women rely more on social networks for information, while men interact more with extension workers.
-Farmers are highly dependent on chemical pesticides and insecticides, but there is an opportunity to empower women in biopesticide production, leveraging their availability and interest in sustainable practices.
+Men primarily handle most tasks in mango production and fruit fly management.
+Women are mostly involved in harvesting, sorting, and post-harvest processes, though their roles vary by region, with some contributing to fruit bagging and monitoring.
+Of the 74% of farmers who attended trainings, 82% were men.
+Women's limited access to formal training may explain why they rely more on social networks for information, while men interact more with extension workers.
+Farmers are highly dependent on chemical pesticides with men applying the major role in purchase and application.
+Women are involved particularly in washing clothes contaminated with chemical pesticides and in some cases in the disposal of pesticide containers.
+There are opportunities for women to actively encourage more sustainable practices such as reducing unnecessary pesticide use and supporting good agricultural practices.

 PHILIPPINES